So what exactly is the difference between a Cloud Hosting plan and a Virtual Private Server (VPS) ?

 It's a bit tricky because the term "cloud" has been widely over-used, misused and abused by many...
 However, all serious web-hosting providers will consider the difference like this:

 A VPS is a virtual machine running on a single dedicated server.
 That server is shared between a number of VPS virtual machines.
 It means that a part of the CPU time, a part of the RAM and a part of the disk space are allocated to your VPS.
 If the server is shut down, all the VPS virtual machines on that server go offline.

 With Cloud Hosting, you also have a virtual machine, but it is NOT hosted on a specific single dedicated server.
 On the contrary, your virtual machine can be spun up on any dedicated server of the hosting company's infrastructure, depending on availability.
 In case a server goes down, all the virtual machines it was running can be spun up again very quickly on a different server.
 The disk space may be network storage or it may be replicated to local SSDs when the virtual machine is spun up on a new server.

 One particularity of this is that if you need several identical servers with load-balancing in order to handle traffic surges, Cloud hosting can quickly (sometimes almost instantly) spin up extra instances of your servers, as many as you need and as long as you need, then spin them down again when they are no longer used.
-You often get billed by the hour for each running instance.
+You generally get billed by the hour for each running instance and you have access to an API for managing your instances.

 How do they compare?